-Want to make lifelong learning a priority in 2017 and in the years beyond?
+Want to make lifelong learning a priority this year and in the years beyond?
 Consider these terrific tech-based learning apps.

 For well-rounded types:Interested in education on a variety of topics, genres, and subjects?
 Peruse the Great Courses catalog for renowned lectures in science, mathematics, history, fine arts, music, religion, philosophy, economics, literature, and more.
 Available to stream online, listen by podcast, or watch and listen via audio/video download, DVD, or CD form, there is something for every learner here.

 Sit back, relax, and listen to the best lectures from the world’s most innovative and intelligent minds.
 The TED app gets you there with more than 2,000 TED talks.